rust-lang/book/src/ch08-02-strings.md

 let s = String::new();
 ```

-Often, you have some initial data that you'd like to start the string off with.
+Often, we'll have some initial data that we'd like to start the string off with.
-For that, there's the `.to_string()` method:
+For that, there's the `to_string` method:

 ```rust
 let data = "initial contents";